Fewer distractions and interruptions make remote work a more productive option for many employees, according to a FlexJobs report.

 "If they want to maximize their employees' productivity, smart employers need to seriously consider the feedback from their staff that they're being more productive outside the traditional office environment," Sara Sutton, founder and CEO of FlexJobs, said in a blog post detailing the report findings.
 "People across generations and various demographics, such as working parents, freelancers, introverts, those managing chronic illnesses, caretakers, and many more, may have different reasons for why they're more productive telecommuting, but the bottom line is workers across the board say they get more work done from their home office."

-SEE: Telecommuting policy (Tech Pro Research)
+SEE: Policy pack: Guidelines for remote workers (Tech Pro Research)

 People seek flexible work arrangements for work-life balance (76%), family (44%), time savings (42%), and to avoid commute stress (42%), the report found.
 Some 61% of employees said they have left or considered leaving a job because it did not offer work flexibility like telecommuting.
 Complete telecommuting is the most in-demand type of flexible work arrangement, named by 80% of employees, followed by flexible schedules, named by 71%.